Observability of Hypergraphs: NONLINEAR OBSERVABILITY CRITERION

 \section{NONLINEAR OBSERVABILITY CRITERION}

 For nonlinear systems, notions of controllability and observability were introduced in the seminal work \cite{hermankrener}.
-The notion of observability is based on the indistinguishability of states.
-In contrast to the linear case there are different nonlinear observability concepts, such as local, weak and global observability \cite{hermankrener,sontag1984concept,gerbet2020global}.
+The notion of observability is based on the indistinguishability of system states, but in contrast to the linear systems, there are several nonlinear observability concepts, such as local, weak and global observability \cite{hermankrener,sontag1984concept,gerbet2020global}.
 Unfortunately, unlike the linear case where the Kalman rank condition can be used to determine observability, no easy criteria exist for nonlinear systems.